 Dodsworth in New York by Tim Egan Dodsworth has looked forward to seeing the Big Apple for a very long time and is so excited to be off on a New York City adventure.
 His dreams of this trip did not include having a very silly duck along.
 Enjoy the antics of the crazy duck and all the sights New York has to offer!
 Written for ages 7-10.
 Lexile Measure: 360L.
 Length: 48 pages.

 Kids’ Books Set in New York City: Read and Discover

 Mission New York: A Scavenger Hunt for Kids by Catherine Aragon This real life scavenger hunt will have your teens and tweens really engaged.
 Follow photos and clues all around the city to discover information that might be new to even the adults in the crowd!
 My favorite piece of information is about the real life James Bond!
 An absolute must for teens!
 Written for the late tween -teen traveler.
-Alexis Measure: Not Available.
 Length: 60 pages.

 Kids’ Books Set in New York City: Read Fiction

 Thea Stilton: Big Trouble in the Big Apple by Thea Stilton While in New York City for the Big Apple marathon, the Thea sisters hear that someone is threatening to burn down a local restaurant and the adventure of finding the bad guys starts!
 Part of an excellent series.
 Written for 7-10 years.
 Lexile Measure: 720L.
 Length: 176 pages.

 The Burglar Who Bit the Big Apple by Stever Brezenoff Samantha and friends, Egg and Gum, find themselves in the middle of a mystery involving the big tourist sights in New York City while visiting for a field trip.
 Written for ages 8-11.
 Lexile Measure: 500L.
 Length: 88 pages.